-of FTE Title Role Funding Source (SSSP/Match/GF) Counseling Assistants Providing para-professional counseling services with a specific focus on educational goals, EdPlan completion, or probation intervention and prevention Technical Data Specialist provide technology support for follow-up activities related to MIS Data

-Admissions & Reg Tech Evaluator who will review transcripts for equivalencies and input into DegreeWorks to support Education Planning Professional Experts Create online videos of Probation Workshops and website development for Probation Services
+of FTE Title Role Funding Source (SSSP/Match/GF) 3.5 Counselor Assistants Providing para-professional counseling services with a specific focus on educational goals, EdPlan completion, or probation intervention and prevention SSSP 0.60 Technical Data Specialist Provide technology support for follow-up activities related to MIS Data and data tracking of at-risk students.
+SSSP 1.36 Professional Experts Create online videos of Probation Workshops and website development for Probation Services SSSP 7.87 Counselors Provide counseling to all students, particularly targeting basic skills students, those on probation/dismissal, who are undecided, or missing education plans.
+GF 3.05 Instructors Instructors supporting at-risk students in the Learning Center Match be added.

 5. Complete the chart below outlining all other follow-up services related expenditures, including the direct cost to purchase, develop or maintain technology tools specifically for these services.
 These expenditures should correspond to those included in your budget plan.
-Additional lines may be added.
+Additional lines may